stevenktruong/math-website/data/classes/22w.32b.2/index.md

 The password to all of my Zoom meetings for this class is `fubini`.

-For the month of January, our discussions will be on Zoom.
-I will be recording and uploading any parts where I lecture to Bruin Learn.
+I'll be recording the portions of discussions where I lecture and linking them to Canvas for as long as we stay on Zoom.

 ### Office Hours